How Much Value Does a New Kitchen Add to a House?

 Finding a Kitchen Installer

-You can find a list of kitchen fitters in your area on The Page by carrying out a search.
-But you can also look up trade associations and ask other tradesmen, neighbours or colleagues if they can recommend anyone.
+You can also look up trade associations and ask other tradesmen, neighbours or colleagues if they can recommend anyone.

 Always check the kitchen fitter’s reviews and ask to see previous work they’ve carried out for other clients.
 You want to make sure they are capable of helping you add value to your home, after all.